Tigers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In five games over the last 10 matchups when favored by bookmakers, the Tigers have a record of 4-1.
+- The Tigers have played as the favorite in five of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Tigers and their opponents have combined to hit the over three times.
+- The Tigers and their opponents have combined to hit the over three times in their last 10 games with a total.

 Explore More About This Game